Notting Hill Carnival: Public order

 The 2008 Carnival was marred by rioting at the very end of the weekend, involving about 40 youths battling with police, and more than 300 people were arrested.
-The carnival has come under criticism for its cost to the London taxpayer, with the cost of policing the event more than £6,000,000; however, it is argued that this should be put into context since the carnival is estimated to bring approximately £93,000,000 into the local economy.
+The carnival has come under criticism for its cost to the London taxpayer, with the 2023 estimate of cost of policing the event at nearly £12 million.
+However, it is argued that this should be put into context since the carnival is estimated to bring approximately £93,000,000 into the local economy.

-Despite talk of the 2011 Carnival being cancelled in the wake of the early August riots in the UK that year, it was seen as being relatively peaceful.
+Although the 2011 Carnival was at risk of being cancelled in the wake of the early August riots in the UK that year, it was seen as being relatively peaceful.
 Five people were arrested for a stabbing at Ladbroke Grove.
 The victim was one of 86 people who were taken to hospital.
 In total 245 people were detained by police over the two days of the carnival.

-In recent years, there has been much less serious trouble, and it is generally viewed very positively by the authorities as a dynamic celebration of London's multicultural diversity, though dominated by the Caribbean culture.
-However, there has been controversy over the public safety aspects of holding such a well-attended event in narrow streets in a small area of London.
-A survey in 2016 commissioned by local Conservative MP Victoria Borwick found that "Nine out of ten residents living along the route of the Notting Hill Carnival flee their homes to escape the 'frightening and intimidating' event."